 $30 non-members | $25 student and youth non-members

-As The Walt Disney Family Museum celebrates its 10th Anniversary, we are pleased to invite you to discover how Diane Disney Miller’s vision to turn a former military installation into a loving showcase of the real man behind the iconic mouse became reality, and how the museum has evolved during its first decade.
+As The Walt Disney Family Museum celebrates its 10th Anniversary, we are pleased to invite you to discover how co-founders Diane Disney Miller, Walt's daughter, and Walter Miller, Diane’s son and Walt's grandson, realized their vision to turn a former military building into a showcase of Walt Disney's life and work, and how the museum has evolved during its first decade.

-Join author and historian Tim O’Day as he sits down for an insightful visit with fellow historian and writer Paula Sigman-Lowery, who played a key role in bringing The Walt Disney Family Museum to life.
-See rare footage on screen and hear firsthand stories live on stage as these longtime friends share a “making of” story as intriguing as the museum itself.
+Join Tim O’Day as he sits down for an insightful visit with fellow historian and writer Paula Sigman-Lowery, who played a key role in bringing The Walt Disney Family Museum to life.

 About the Speakers